Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    for establishing these interoperability points.
    The approaches are based on known standardized
    technologies that have been tested and deployed
-   in several large scale streaming
+   in several large scale streaming deployments.
-   deployments.

-   Two key interfaces and their protocol specification have been
+   To adress this interoperability point, two key interfaces and their protocol specification have been identified.
-   identified.
-   One mainly aims as a ingest format to packager or active media processor, while the second works mainly to ingest media streaming presentations to origin servers and or storage or content delivery network facilities.
+   The first, CMAF Ingest, mainly aims as a ingest format to packager or active media processor, while the second works mainly to ingest media streaming presentations to origin servers and or storage or content delivery network facilities.